Podstakannik

 The podstakannik (подстака́нник /ru/, literally "thing under the glass"), or tea glass holder, is a holder with a handle, most commonly made of metal that holds a drinking glass (stakan).
 Their primary purpose is to be able to hold a very hot glass of tea, which is usually consumed right after it is brewed.
 The stability of the glass on the table is also significantly improved.
 It is a traditional way of serving and drinking tea in Russia, Ukraine, Belarus, Poland, and some other Slavic states.

+In the 21st century, the podstakannik mostly lost its utilitarian functions and became a souvenir or gift item.
+The only exception is represented by Russian railroads, where the podstakannik is still used due to the stability it adds to the glass.